-The figures for the UK average fuel mix are provided by the Department for Business, Energy and Industrial Strategy (BEIS).
+The figures for the UK average fuel mix are provided by the Department for Energy Security and Net Zero (DESNZ).
 Depending on the tariff you are on, the fuel source and the carbon emissions associated with the generation of your electricity may vary.

-The zero-carbon electricity that we buy for Residential, SME, Zero Carbon for Business (formerly Blue for Business) or Renewable tariffs and products is supplied into the National Grid.
+The nuclear backed and renewable electricity that we buy for Residential, SME, Zero Carbon for Business (formerly Blue for Business) or Renewable tariffs and products is supplied into the National Grid.
 Customers receive that electricity through the National Grid, not directly from zero-carbon generators.